 The beef I used was top sirloin and browning it for just 2 or 3 minutes resulted in really nice, tender meat.
 I’d stay away from lesser cuts like chuck or stew meat, as these would probably be kind of tough.

 Amy’s technique for adding the eggs is kind of unique.
 After she has added the oil to the rice to make sure the grains are coated and separated, she makes a little pocket in the rice and adds the eggs.
 As the eggs start to set up, she scrambles them and starts adding small amounts of rice from the edge until the egg is totally incorporated.

-After that, she added the cooked broccoli, the soy sauce, sesame oil and finally the white wine to finish the dish.
-This is also were you would throw in the browned meat.
+After that, she added the cooked broccoli, soy sauce, sesame oil, and finally the white wine to finish the dish.
+This is also where you would throw in the browned meat.
 Amy’s not eating that, so we added the beef separately to our dishes.

 Just look at the color of those yolks from Amy’s backyard chickens!
-Beside the good feed she gives them, they wander the backyard eating grass and bugs and whatever else they can find, resulting in the gorgeous orange/gold and higher nutrition.
-We’re going miss those eggs when we return to Florida in a few weeks.
+Besides the good food she gives them, they wander the backyard eating grass and bugs and whatever else they can find.
+This results in gorgeous orange/gold yolks and higher nutrition.
+We’re going to miss those eggs when we return to Florida in a few weeks.